vmware-tanzu/pinniped/site/content/docs/howto/supervisor/_index.md

     weight: 60
 ---

-These how-to guides show you how to install and configure Pinniped with specific identity providers:
+These how-to guides show you how to install and configure the Pinniped Supervisor with specific identity providers:

 {{< docsmenu "howto-configure-supervisor" >}}